dhaus67/useq/README.md

       type: "module"
       description: "Detects usages of `\"%s\"` in `fmt.Sprintf` calls and suggests using `%q` instead."
       settings:
-        validate:
+        functions:
-          # A list of packages and functions which accept string formatting to validate.
+          # A list of functions to validate.
+The function name needs to be the full qualified name (including potential pointers).
           # By default, `useq` validates fmt and github.com/pkg/errors functions.
-          "github.com/custom/package":
-            - "MyPrintf"
+          #- github.com/custom/package.MyPrintf              # exported package level function.
+          #- (github.com/custom/package.MyStruct).MyPrintf   # exported method of a struct.
+          #- (*github.com/custom/package.MyStruct).MyPrintf  # exported method of a struct with a pointer receiver.
 linters:
   disable-all: true
   enable: